-Biograhical Counselling began in 1988 at the Centre for Social Development, Emerson College, an international centre established in 1975 to offer training, research and practice out of anthroposophy.
-It was the initiative of Tijno Voors, supported by Coenraad van Houten, and grew out of the research and study in Biography Work inspired in the mid 1970s by the Dutch psychologist, psychiatrist, social and curative educator Bernard Lievegoed.
+Biographical Work began in the 1980s at the Centre for Social Development, an international centre established in 1975 to offer training, research and practice out of Anthroposophy.
+It was the initiative of Tijno Voors and Coenraad van Houten, which grew out of the research and study in Biography Work inspired in the mid-1970s by the Dutch psychologist, psychiatrist, social and curative educator, Bernard Lievegoed.

-Lievegoed thought that biographical conversations should be part of every therapy.
-In his writings on human development, the rhythms and phases of biography and the crises arising out of the conditions of our time, he gave a basis for the development of biography work as adult education and for a counselling and psychotherapy out of anthroposophy.
-He felt that such an approach needed to be grounded in an understanding of human biography and an awareness that peoples’ problems arise in the context of the whole of their biographical development.
+Lievegoed’s work arose from his lifelong study of Rudolf Steiner’s Anthroposophy.
+He wrote extensively about human development, the rhythms and phases of biography and the crises arising out of the conditions of our time.
+He gave a basis for the development of biography work as adult education, and for a counselling and psychotherapy practice.
+He felt that such a couneselling approach needed to be grounded in an understanding of human biography and an awareness that people’s problems arise in the context of the whole of their biographical and phasic development.

-Biographical Counselling as a therapeutic modality continues to develop and grow with thriving training programmes in some countries.
+Biographical Counselling as a therapeutic modality continues to develop and grow with thriving training programmes outside of the UK.
 Biography Work is offered throughout the world with many different training programmes in Europe and worldwide.